Code-Institute-Submissions/Ge-ez-Memory-Game/README.md

 - When a player wins the game, a modal pop up a Won and and show the Moves.

-#### What Will I Learn?
+### What Will I Learn?

 The memory game presents the first opportunity to fully combine HTML, CSS, and JavaScript into a large project.
 Aside from solidifying your skills with these three technologies, you'll learn how best to combine them in a complex application.
 What's the ideal workflow?
 How many files do you need?
 Do you write the HTML first?
 The JavaScript?
+And so on

-#### Hints
+### Hints

 - I recommend starting off working on a very simple grid of cards.
 Don't worry about styling, just get something clickable on the page
 - Figure out how each card is structured.
 Remember, you have to represent two sides of the card.
 Are you going to have two separate elements stacked on top of each other?